modalitysystems/modalitysoftware-docs/twa/deploytwa.md

 ## Pausing or uninstalling

-1. If you selected **O** to download and install Teamwork Analytics on the Windows machine that the script is being run from then you can start and stop the **ModalityTeamworkAnalytics** windows service and where the Notification service has been deployed then you can disable the Scheduled Tasks that start with **Bot** to prevent messages being sent to the Automation Bot
+1. If you selected **O** to download and install Teamwork Analytics on the Windows machine that the script is being run from then you can start and stop the **ModalityTeamworkAnalytics** windows service and where the Notification service has been deployed then you can disable the Scheduled Tasks that start with **Bot** to prevent messages being sent to the Automation Bot.

-* To uninstall the service from the machine that the script is being run, use the -uninstall yes switch
+* To uninstall the service from the machine that the script is being run, use the -uninstall yes switch.

   ![Script Uninstall](images/scriptuninstall.png)